hazelweakly/hazelweakly.me/src/blog/scaling-mastodon.md

 > so can be active at one time. [...]
 >
 > Adjusting connection counts may also require you to adjust some system limits
-> to allow PgBouncer to utilize the number of sockets required [...]
+> to allow PgBouncer to utilise the number of sockets required [...]
 >
 > -- [postgres at scale][multi_pgbouncer]